Ukraine war: President Zelensky vows to find killers of unarmed soldier with cigarette

 In the video, the Ukrainian soldier is seen smoking a cigarette in a trench.
 He says "glory to Ukraine" before being shot with automatic weapons.

+"He never hid the truth in his life and certainly wouldn't do so in front of the enemy."

+The soldier served in the 30th Brigade of Ukraine's armed forces, the BBC has confirmed.

-One of the Russian soldiers - not seen in the clip - is then heard saying "die" and using an expletive.
+In the footage, one of the shooters - believed to be a Russian soldier - is heard saying "die" and using an expletive after the prisoner of war (POW) is shot dead.

+The alleged killer or killers - who are not seen in the clip - have not been identified.

 The BBC has not verified where and when the footage was made.
 It first emerged on social media on Monday.

-Neither the Ukrainian prisoner of war (POW) nor the killers have been identified, but the BBC has learned he was in the 30 Brigade.
+Russia has not commented.

 Kyiv and its Western allies have accused Russian troops of committing mass war crimes since President Vladimir Putin launched a full scale-invasion of Ukraine on 24 February 2022.
 Russia denies the allegations.